 It shall be the duty of the Vice President, upon the request or absence of the President, to perform the duties of the President.

 It shall be the duty of the Secretary to take, transcribe and distribute minutes of meetings, and perform other duties assigned by the President.
 Minutes and financial records shall be maintained in a permanent file by the Board.

 It shall be the duty of the Treasurer to ensure the Board follows appropriate procedures to handle and safeguard all funds received, disbursed and held by the Fund.
 An audit should be periodically requested by the Board and be conducted by the State Auditor’s Office.

 The Treasurer shall prepare a disbursement report and forward it to the Division of Finance where the checks will be processed and required signatures obtained.
 The President or Vice President shall ensure that these disbursements are accompanied by a letter of transmittal.

-A record of all transactions, including campaign records, shall be retained for a minimum of two years and then transferred to State Archives where they shall be retained for five years and then destroyed.
+A record of all transactions, including campaign records, shall be retained for a minimum of seven years by the Treasurer and then destroyed.
+Records shall be made available for review upon request.

 It shall be the duty of the Campaign Chair to plan and conduct the statewide campaign by performing the duties outlined in these bylaws.